zigakranjc/Apple-Logo-Bezier-curve/README.md

 - `img/`: Folder containing PNG images (apple.png, iphone.png, etc.).
 - Other files: Original versions and backups.

-## Screenshots

-(Add screenshots here if available)

-## Contributing
-prove
-Feel free to fork and contribute imments!

 ## License

 This project is for educational purposes.
 Apple logos are trademarked by Apple Inc.